ChefOnline Blog ChefOnline 0330 380 1000

 North Indian Food: Rich, Creamy & Super Satisfying

-Starting with North India, it is a delicious mix of comfort food.
+Starting with North India, this cuisine is a delicious mix of comfort food.
 If you’re into butter chicken, paneer tikka, chole bhature, or dal makhani, you’ll feel right at home here.

 Oh, and the spice?
 It’s there, but in a mellow way.
-Think warm and aromatic, not tongue-on-fire.
+Think warm, aromatic, earthy spices rather than sharp heat.

 Great for chilly evenings, post-party cravings, or when you just want a food hug.